 Santa Croce Basilica is the largest Franciscan church in the world.
-This is a beautiful and historic basilica.
+This is a beautiful and celebrated basilica.
 It dates back to the thirteenth century.
 Wealthy Florentine families funded the construction.
 It is a vast church and well-known for its Florentine art. …

 1.Vatican Museums